5cover/portfolio/doc/scratch.md

 a marvel of engineering. a timeless lesson for all of us programmers.

+## only show each definition trigger as a link once per title

+that way we don't repeat it too much while still providing it regularily?

+do we even need to do this?

 ## standardisze definition abbr policy

 and add it to conventions